 You should be aware that EDF is a magazine, not a workshopping/critique site.
 We allow reader comments because many authors appreciate the feedback they receive.
 Feedback as to what specifically worked or did not work for you, and technical analysis that can be applied to the author’s general and future writing, are generally the most valuable comments for our authors.
 Since any story in EDF has by definition already been published by us, suggestions as to how the author could change or rewrite it are of little practical use.

 We don’t expect everyone to like every story, and you’re welcome to comment regardless of whether you liked the piece — differing opinions are a given, and constructive criticism is welcome, but please keep all comments courteous and respectful.
 We do not tolerate abuse, name-calling, personal attacks, disparaging speculation about anyone’s background/education/lifestyle, etc. The comments are NOT intended as a place for gratuitous cruelty and hurtful put-downs, and while we don’t like to censor anyone, we find ourselves occasionally forced to delete mean-spirited remarks that cross boundaries of respect and common courtesy.
+Mocking a story, especially through the use or alteration of quotes from it, is also unacceptable.
 People who abuse the privilege of commenting can and will have their nasty comments removed (and, if necessary, their IP addresses flagged as a source of spam).
 Fortunately, the vast majority of our commenters are helpful and supportive even when delivering a less-than-glowing opinion, and we value that.

 Please keep story comments focused on the story in question.
 General comments for Every Day Fiction should be directed to the editorial team either privately via our contact form or publicly via our community places.
 Other discussions that segue away from the story can also be transferred to either our Roundtable on Facebook or our Google+ Community to be debated in full without taking away from a discussion of the story at hand.